nutemmax/gd-sa-optimization/README.md

   - Neural network training: binary classification on the UCI Wine Quality dataset

 - **Experiments:**
+Experiments are conducted by testing all algorithms on the problems listed above, in both the baseline and best settings.

-  - Baseline: using fixed hyperparameters
+  - Baseline: using fixed hyperparameters, chosen as reasonable starting points
   - Best: using grid-searched optimal hyperparameters
-  - Hybrid: evaluated in both baseline and best settings
   - All experiments are bootstrapped over 50 runs

 ## Structure